The Dedupe and Match add-on enables you to

 duplicate group to identify a master record in it.

 The Master Rules tab, when empty, appears as in the screen shot below.
-It contains two sections, one for rules to identify the master record, and the
+It contains sections for master rule identification, tie breaking, field

 (Note that the master rules section will not appear if you have selected a CSV file as record source, as noted above.)